6haiderm/Image_Classification_Failed_Electrical_Drives/README.md

 ## Results Summary
 Initial findings indicate that **CNNs perform better** than standard ANNs due to their ability to handle multi-dimensional image data with fewer parameters and better feature extraction through multiple layers.
 The application of **Data Augmentation** through the Keras `ImageDataGenerator` significantly improved model accuracy, reaching up to 86% in testing scenarios.

-## References
-This project draws background information from the paper: *Mayr et al., Machine Learning in Electric Motor Production - Potentials, Challenges and Exemplary Applications*.

-##Image Classification: Using SVM and Deep learning( ANN, CNN) for detection of Faulty Electric drives

-The target was to classify accurately the fully assembled electrical drives.
-Pictures of different sides of the drives were taken.
-Models of Support Vector Machines and Convolutional Neural Networks were applied.
-Both models were analyzed and compared.
-Data augmentation was performed.

-​**Google Collab environment was used and many Python libraries such as Scikitlearn, Keras, Tenser Flow were implemented in both projects.
-Further information is given in below links.

 https://github.com/6haiderm/Image_Classification_Failed_Electrical_Drives/blob/main/Notebook/Exercise_Image_Classification.ipynb

 ##I used VS code, and Python to push the files to my GitHub Repository.
-##Also, you can use the above-provided link to check the Google Collab Notebook.